 Gas Furnace Components 2 - Ventilation of Combustion Gases

 The ventilation of the combustion gasses is another important area.
-If the furnace is rated at less than 90% efficient then the ventilation of the combustion gasses will usually be done with standard vent pipe.
+If the furnace is rated at less than 90% efficient then the ventilation of the combustion gasses will usually be done with the standard vent pipe.
 It could be the standard double wall B-vent or single wall ventilation pipe depending on its proximity to combustible materials.
 On most modern furnaces the venting of combustion gasses is forced by a forced draft or induced draft blower.
 The combustion gasses get a little help this way flushed into the outside air.
-There are table of venting materials and the temperature ratings for those materials.
+There is the table of venting materials and the temperature ratings for those materials.

 There are codes about where these combustion gas vents run and where they terminate to the outside air.
 All combustion gas ventilation piping must have the proper support and structural integrity.
 This requirement prevents the vent pipe from damage or falling.
-Depending on the code book or local municipality will depend on the requirements for running vent pipe.
+Depending on the codebook or local municipality will depend on the requirements for running vent pipe.
 Also for the termination point of the vent flue.
 However, it is common sense that these vents do not run near combustible materials.
 Additionally, that they do not terminate near any windows or fresh air vents.
 Any opening that leads to inside spaces.

 Gas Furnace Components 2 – Forced or Induced Draft Motors

 Part of the combustion gas ventilation system on many gas furnaces is a forced draft or an induced draft blower.
 This includes a pressure switch.
 Very few have centrifugal switches but most use pressure switches.
 The forced draft or induced draft blower on modern gas furnaces pulls combustion air into the combustion chamber.
 This is for proper combustion.
 It forces the combustion gases up the flue and out to the atmosphere.
-Problems occurring with older forced draft or induced draft blowers are that metal blower wheels rust and fall apart.
+Problems occurring with the older forced draft or induced draft blowers are that metal blower wheels rust and fall apart.
 When this happens the pressure switch won’t make and complete the safety circuit.

 The gas furnace will not fire until the blower wheel is replaced.
 The furnace needs proper draft that is forced or induced in the combustion chamber and for combustion air.
 The forced draft or induced draft blowers require little maintenance.
 However, there are some which require oil for the bearings on a regular basis.
 This should be done by the maintenance technician when you have your gas furnace checked on a maintenance schedule.
 The pressure switch requires no maintenance.
 However, if moisture gets into the switch it probably will fail and need to be replaced.

-Also see Gas Furnace Components 1
+Also, see Gas Furnace Components 1

 and Gas Furnace Components 3 to complete this series.